 On these networks, you’ll connect your social media platforms and the brands will have access to your analytics.
 From there, they’ll decide if you’re a good fit and you’ll be notified when you’re accepted.

-Here are a list of Influencer networks to check out:
+Here are some Influencer networks to sign up for:

-What you decide to charge for your content is completely up to you.
-However, here are some factors to keep in mind before deciding how much you’ll charge for a collaboration:
+What you decide to charge for your content is completely up to you!

 - Is there a deadline?